Guide to Developing Film at the Drugstore in 2023.

 First, and foremost: the price.
 Drugstores offer some of the cheapest prices for film developing, across the board.
 If you’re just getting started with film, you’ll realize pretty quickly that it can get expensive.
 Really expensive.

 Especially for your first rolls of film, you’re probably going to make some mistakes.
-And if you’re getting those rolls developed at a dedicated photo lab, those mistakes can cost you quite a bit of your hard-earned money.
+And if you’re getting those rolls developed at a dedicated photo lab, those mistakes can cost you quite a bit of your hard-earned cash.

 Even if you’re not new to analog photography, you can’t argue the fact that it’s gotten significantly more expensive to shoot film than ever before.
 The price of film itself has continued to rise, and a lot of photo labs have hiked their prices up as their competition has become more scarce.